brm-tangarifec/casabienestar/themes/casabienestar/README.txt

-BUILD A THEME WITH ZEN
+BUILD A THEME FOR NESTLÉ COLOMBIA
 ----------------------

 The base Zen theme is designed to be easily extended by its sub-themes.
 You